Vietnam has been going through its worst drought since 2016 and the difficult conditions are expected to continue.

 A big problem

-Vietnam is the world’s second largest coffee producer after Brazil and 2.6 million of its people rely on the industry for their livelihood.
+Vietnam is the world’s second largest coffee producer after Brazil and the coffee farmers rely on the industry for their livelihood.
 Most coffee grows in the Central Highlands, where agriculture accounts for over 95 percent of water usage.

 As well as drought, climate change and the use of water for irrigation means that water scarcity is a growing problem.
 It's compounded by the fact that farmers are unwittingly using much more water than they actually need.

 A study co-funded by Nestlé found that coffee farmers used 60% more water than necessary during the dry season.

 As well as the environmental toll, overuse of water is a threat to the future of the coffee industry and is costing farmers money.
 While they don’t pay for the water from local wells, they do have to buy petrol to run the pumps and time spent irrigating unnecessarily is wasted time as well as wasted water.

 Most coffee in Vietnam is grown on smallholdings of two to three acres.
 That means large-scale management techniques are out of the question.
 So, something cheap and easy is needed to help farmers better understand the amount of water they should use.

 Cheap and easy solutions - truly effective ones - are very hard to come by.
 In this case though, that’s exactly what’s been found with the help of local agricultural advisers from Nestlé.